-Kevlar is a synthetic material known as a polymer (aren't you glad you asked?).
-A Kevlar fiber is an array of molecules that are paralllel to each other like spaghetti in a package.
+Kevlar is a synthetic material known as a polymer (aren’t you glad you asked?).
+A Kevlar fiber is an array of molecules that are parallel to each other like spaghetti in a package.
 These chains are held together by electrostatic forces between molecules known as hydrogen bonds.
-The fibers are drawn at a temperature over 750 degrees Fahrenheit.
-(If you must know, the actual chemical name of Kevlar is poly-para-phenylene terephthalamide, but we didn't tell you.)
+The fibers are drawn at a temperature of 750 degrees Fahrenheit.
+(If you must know, the actual chemical name of Kevlar is poly-para-phenylene terephthalamide, but we didn’t tell you.)

 All this chemistry stuff leads to a material 5 times stronger per weight than steel and about half the density of fiberglass.

 It was a lady named Stephanie Louise Kwolek who pioneered the research leading to the marketing of Kevlar by Dupont in the mid-70’s.

 - Low Elongation to Break High Modulus (Structural Rigidity)